PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_gather_axis0_singleton_to_reshape_input_chains` as the next
+3. Audit `_optimize_terminal_softmax_transpose_after_nhwc_propagation` as the
-   bounded shape/indexing cleanup.
-Preserve axis-zero, singleton-index, constant-buffer, Reshape-input-position, public/fan-out, shape/signature, output identity, statistics, and pruning contracts while eliminating its repeated consumer scan through one maintained index.
+   next bounded terminal layout cleanup.
+Preserve exact Softmax axis, permutation, public-output, fan-out, shape/signature, output identity, statistics, and pruning behavior while replacing its repeated producer and consumer maps with one maintained index.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.